Skip to content

 Employees Deposits

 Normally, in commercial and industrial ventures, the employees who deal with cash or stores are required to deposit cash security as a safeguard against some possible misappropriation or pilferage.
-Sometimes, the employees in place of paying cash endorse trustee Securities in favour of the employers.
+Sometimes, the employees in place of paying cash endorse trustee Securities in favor of the employers.
 It should be remembered in this connection that:

-(1) Such a security in cash or in Securities should be deposited separately in the bank.(BCom Verification of Liabilities Notes Study Material)
+(1) Such security in cash or in Securities should be deposited separately in the bank.

 (2) It should be shown distinctly on the liabilities side of the Balance Sheet.